asgardeo/asgardeo-auth-react-sdk/README.md

 ### Prerequisites

 -   `Node.js` (version 10 or above).
--   `npm` package manager.
+-   `yarn` package manager.

 ### Installing Dependencies

 The repository is a mono repository.
-The SDK repository is found in the [oidc-js-sdk]() directory.
+The SDK repository is found in the [lib]() directory.
 You can install the dependencies by running the following command at the root.

 ```
-npm run build
+yarn build
 ```

 ## Contribute